 No, these campuses do not have pay parking at this time.

-Employees can park in designated Employees-Only, General Access or Econo lots.
-Visitors can park in Short-Term, General Access or Econo lots.
-Any vehicle parked in an Employee-Only lot not displaying a valid employee permit will be subject to immediate tow away at owner’s expense.
+Employees can park in designated Employees-Only, General Access or Economy lots.
+Visitors can park in Short-Term, General Access or Economy lots.
+Any vehicle parked in an Employee-Only lot without having registered a vehicle licence plate to an e-permit will be subject to immediate tow away at owner’s expense.
 Motorcycles can park in designated motorcycle parking spots on campus – [ see map ].
 Bicycle racks are available across campus – [ see map ].

 No, there is no overnight parking or vehicle storage permitted on the VIU campus.
 Any vehicles found not to have been moved overnight or longer than a 24 hour period will be ticketed or towed.

-Employees pay $600 for an annual permit, $400 for an annual Econo permit; $300 for a 4 month permit or $90 for a monthly permit.
-Students pay $400 for an annual Econo permit, $300 for an annual permit, $150 for a 4 month permit or $45 for a monthly permit.
+Employees pay $600 for an annual permit, $400 for an annual Economy permit; $300 for a 4 month permit or $90 for a monthly permit.
+Students pay $400 for an annual Economy permit, $300 for an annual permit, $150 for a 4 month permit or $45 for a monthly permit.
 You can also buy permits of shorter duration. [ see permits ]

-You will only need one permit.
-Buy a permit for your car and register the license plate of your motorcycle with the Parking/Security office.
+You will only need one e-permit.
+Buy an e-permit for your car and register the licence plate of your motorcycle as well as the licence plate of your vehicle.

 Yes.
 Persons with a documented disability who display a valid special permit–available from Nanaimo Independent Living Centre–can park in any designated parking stall, including those in Employees-Only lots as long as the particular parking stall does not require a secondary pass or is designated for a service vehicle.
 Persons with a disability pay for parking on a voluntary basis.

-You can park in a General Access lots.
+You can park in a General or Economy lot.

 Parking Refund Regulations:

-- All refunds will be handled through the Parking/Security Office
+- All refunds will be handled through the Parking Office.

-- These refund policies apply to both student and employee permits
+- These refund policies apply to both student and employee e-permits.

-We chose to issue violations to vehicles in violation rather than towing if at all possible.
-In some instances however, it is necessary to tow vehicles immediately such as when a vehicle is; parked in a fire lane, parked in a disabled stall without a permit, or parked in an employee lot with no permit or a student permit.
+We chose to issue violation notice to vehicles in violation rather than towing if at all possible.
+In some instances however, it is necessary to tow vehicles immediately such as when a vehicle is; parked in a fire lane, parked in a disabled stall without a permit, or parked in an employee lot without the licence plate having been registered by e-permit or other form of payment.

 Additionally, if a vehicle is found to have 3 or more outstanding Vancouver Island University parking violations, the vehicle will be towed.
 Mid-Island Towing and Transport Ltd. is responsible for all towing activity on Campus and can be reached at 250-758-1728.